httptoolkit/frida-interception-and-unpinning/README.md

         Captures all iOS network traffic directly, routing all connections to the configured proxy host & port.

         This is a low-level hook that applies to _all_ network connections.
 This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections.

-    * `ios-tls-override.js`

-        Modifies all TLS validation on iOS to trust your configured CA certificate.

-        This effectively trusts your CA for all certificates, and disables all certificate pinning, certificate transparency and other restrictions for your CA. Note that unlike many other Frida hooks elsewhere this does _not_ disable TLS validation completely (which is very insecure).
-Instead, it overrides validation to ensure that all connections using your specific CA certificate are trusted, without relaxing validation to allow interception by 3rd parties.

 ---